The Testi Test: A Step-by-Step Guide to Testicle Self-Exam

 The Testicle Self-Exam: It’s Not Weird, It’s Smart

-We’re talking testicle self-exams.
+We’re talking testicular self exam time.
 It’s easy.
 It’s important.
 You don’t need mood lighting or a guided meditation.
-Just work it into your shower routine and feel better knowing everything’s in place.
+Just work it into your shower routine and enjoy the peace of mind of knowing everything is behaving.

 Shower Time Is Ball Check Time

 You’re already naked.
 You’re already in the steam.
 You’ve got nothing but time.
-So why not use that moment for something more productive than pretending you're not thinking about work?
+So why not use that moment for something more productive than pretending you are not thinking about work?

-Warm water helps relax the scrotum which makes it easier to feel what’s normal and what’s not.
-So while you’re planning your fantasy football draft, take 30 seconds to check the equipment.
+Warm water helps relax the scrotum, which makes it easier to feel what’s normal and what’s not.
+So while you are planning your fantasy football draft or rehearsing an argument you will never have, take 30 seconds to check the equipment.

 Scrub First.
 Touch Second.

-Clean hands first, fellas.
-No one wants to manhandle their goods with fingers that just tore into spicy wings or assembled IKEA furniture without the manual.
+Clean hands first.
+No one wants to manhandle the goods with fingers that just tore into spicy wings or assembled IKEA furniture without the manual.
 Use soap.
 Rinse well.
-Now you’re ready for the main event.
+Now you are ready for the main event.

 A self-exam takes less than a lather, rinse, repeat, so make sure you add it to your shower routine.